Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 Every year on May 4th we hack a bit on data privacy and transparnecy.
 This year is the first year we have international standards an enforceable privacy (which was the focus of all previous years).

-Intro - putting the language together (with standards and specs) April 22, 2021  - IIW - we led a session about being open about the providence of control over data, using standardized semantics for purpose specification and contextdual integrity that transcendes the digital divide.

-This year we plan an inro and 3 sessions (call / zoom link to be provided)
+This year we plan an inro and 2 sessions (call / zoom link to be provided)

 The annual focus for legal hacking is data transparency and data control and next week we aim to focus on hacking at a structural level.
 9:30 - 10:00